fastapi/fastapi/docs/en/docs/contributing.md

 </div>

-as Uvicorn by default will use the port `8000`, the documentation on port `8008` won't clash.
+as Uvicorn by default will use the port `8000`, the documentation on port `8008` won't crash.

 ### Translations